-- The Meal Ideas suggested are designed to mimic healthy meal options.
-If you are dining out, you can use the meal structure to make your menu choices.
+- If you are dining out, you can use the meal on your own structure to make your menu choices.
 For example, use restaurant nutrition facts, the food tracker on the mobile app or the dining out database in the online planner to determine if the item fits into the meal structure for planning your own meals.

 - Use smaller plates.
 This helps the portions look like more, and if your mind is satisfied, your stomach will likely be too.